AdaCore/spark2014/lrm/source/packages.rst

 ^^^^^^^^^^^^^^^^^^^^^

-An abstract state is a name representing the state embodied by the hidden *variables* of a package.
-The overall state of a package may be represented by one or more visible *variables* and abstract states.
-An abstract state of a package has no type and may only be used within a ``global_aspect`` or a ``dependency_aspect`` or their refined counterparts.
+An abstract state is a name representing the state embodied by the hidden state of a package.
+The overall state of a package may be represented by one or more visible *variables* and abstract states names, each abstract state name representing a mutually exclusive part of the hidden state.
+An abstract state name has no type and may only be used within a ``global_aspect``, a ``dependency_aspect`` or their refined counterparts.

-If a subprogram P with a ``global_aspect`` is declared in the ``visible_part`` of a package and P reads or updates any of the hidden *variables* of the package then P must include in its ``global_aspect`` the abstract states with the correct mode that represents the hidden *variables* referenced by P.  If P has a ``dependency_aspect`` then the abstract states must appear as imports and exports, as appropriate, in the ``dependency_relation`` of the aspect.
+If a subprogram P with a ``global_aspect`` is declared in the ``visible_part`` of a package and P reads or updates any of the hidden state of the package then P must include in its ``global_aspect`` the abstract state names with the correct mode that represent the hidden state referenced by P.  If P has a ``dependency_aspect`` then the abstract state names must appear as imports and exports, as appropriate, in the ``dependency_relation`` of the aspect.

 .. centered:: **Syntax**